38zam/unity-2022.3.22f1-probuilder-5.2.4-menus/probuilder-window-text.md

             15. Medium Gray
             16. Off-White / Light Gray

+* 🔵 **Selection Modifiers (Blue Section)**
+    * `Rect: Intersect` / `Rect: Complete` Toggle:
+        * **Behavior**: Clicking this option toggles the bounding box selection behavior between two modes:
+            * `Rect: Intersect` (Default): Selects mesh elements if any part of them is touched or intersected by the drag rectangle.
+            * `Rect: Complete`: Selects mesh elements only if they are completely encompassed by the drag rectangle.
+        * **Official Tooltip**:
+            > Sets whether or not a mesh element (edge or face) needs to be completely encompassed by a drag to be selected.
+            >
+            > The default value is Intersect, meaning if any part of the elemnent is touched by the drag rectangle it will be selected.

 * 🔵 **Orientation: Global**

 * 🟢 *Conform Normals* `[Disabled — Greyed out]`